By Michael Hilkemeijer

 Today, young children grow up in technologically rich environments.
 The term ‘digital natives’ is what they are commonly referred to as each generation is born into worlds rich in technology.
 Understanding this is essential to your role as an early childhood teacher.

 As an early childhood teacher, it is important to make yourself aware of their technology home experiences so that you can build on them.
 There are many benefits of family engagement in early childhood education and by supporting families and asking the key questions you can begin to build a picture of this right from the start.

-It is, therefore, imperative, that parent involvement in early childhood education occurs when technology planning is considered.
+It is, therefore, imperative, that parental involvement in the use of technology in an early childhood setting is considered.

 The Benefits of Parent Involvement

 It is said that some of a child’s most important cognitive development happens during the early childhood education they may receive in preschool or kindergarten.
 The benefits of parent involvement in early childhood education include:

 - Taking an active role in ensuring that their child has all the support they need to develop their technological literacy and ICT capabilities;